-Survey results demonstrate that Cohort 2 Scholars come from backgrounds moderately supportive of STEM pursuits, with respondents having received more encouragement to pursue STEM-related careers and extracurriculars from high school officials than family members.
+Survey results demonstrate that Cohort 2 Scholars come from backgrounds somewhat supportive of STEM pursuits, with respondents having received more encouragement to pursue STEM-related careers and extracurriculars from high school officials than family members.
 These Scholars tend to see themselves as future engineers and have highly favorable feelings toward the field, with nearly all respondents viewing engineering as a creative enterprise, a means of addressing societal problems, and a rewarding career option.
-All respondents are confident in their ability to produce high quality work and succeed as S-STEM Scholars at SUNY Poly, and most are confident in their ability to engage with peers and faculty during their first year in the program.
-However, responses also indicate that many Scholars are not confident in their speaking, chemistry, and computer skills and that most are unsure of available career options in engineering and how to access research resources and become involved in student study groups.
+Respondents overwhelmingly express confidence in their ability to produce high quality work and succeed as S-STEM Scholars at SUNY Poly, and most are confident in their ability to engage with faculty and peers during their first year in the program.
+However, responses also indicate that many Scholars are not confident in their speaking, chemistry, and computer skills and that most are unsure of their ability to access research resources and become involved in student study groups.

 Results also show that most respondents prefer interactive learning environments and enjoy creative problem-solving, though many feel that their current study routine could use improvement.
 Additionally, these Scholars have high expectations that the program will facilitate their academic success and help prepare them for workforce entry by providing regular opportunities for professional development, industry networking, and hands-on community learning, with responses further indicating that participants expect close guidance and mentorship from faculty members during their time in the program.
 In their open-ended comments, several Scholars reiterate the need for ongoing academic and professional support during their initial year in the program and, given that most respondents are likely to complete their bachelor's degree in a STEM area and expect to subsequently pursue a non-academic engineering research career, it is important that faculty and staff facilitate Scholars' goals by meeting these expectations of program support.
-Further, because Scholars place a high level of importance on integrating into the engineering department at SUNY Poly and receiving interpersonal support from their peers and mentors, facilitating community connections early in the program may be integral to the success of this cohort.
+Further, because Scholars place a relatively high level of importance on integrating into the engineering department at SUNY Poly and receiving interpersonal support from their peers and mentors, facilitating community connections early in the program may be integral to the success of this cohort.

-Disaggregated results generally show lower mean ratings across most survey items among Scholars who are transferring from another institution.
-Most notably, compared to their non-transfer counterparts, transfer Scholars hold less positive perceptions toward engineering as a profession; are less confident in their speaking and computer skills; are less confident in their ability to succeed at SUNY Poly; are less likely to agree with statements reflective of creative learning styles; place less importance on receiving program and interpersonal support as S-STEM Scholars; and are less likely to pursue many of the academic and professional goals listed in the questionnaire.
+Disaggregated results show a number of disparities in mean ratings across the close-ended survey items based on Scholar transfer status.
+Most notably, compared to their non-transfer counterparts, transfer Scholars hold less positive perceptions toward engineering as a profession; are less confident in their computer skills and more confident in writing; are less likely to agree with statements reflective of creative learning styles; place more importance on receiving faculty support and less importance on hands-on learning and professional networking opportunities; and are less likely to pursue many of the academic and professional goals listed in the questionnaire.
 Although these disparities were gleaned from a considerably small number of responses, such differences may nonetheless warrant ongoing consideration from program organizers to ensure a consistent experience for Scholars from diverse academic backgrounds.